Tardebigge Open Day and Winnall Mill

 Six of the nine members working in the October dappled sunlight

-Ian was delighted to find two small stoneware pots.
+Ian was delighted to find two small stoneware pots at the rear of the Cartshed wall.